-PTO: Bonner County exempt and nonexempt employees may use accrued PTO or elect unpaid time during the furlough period.
+PTO: Bonner County exempt and nonexempt employees generally may use accrued PTO or elect unpaid time during the furlough period.
 However, PTO will not accrue on any hours taken during the furlough period.
+In some cases, Bonner County may determine that the use of PTO is mandatory during the furlough period.

-Leaves of Absence: Leaves of absence during furlough are permitted for medical or required leaves only, such as leaves covered under FMLA, ADA, Families First Coronavirus Response Act, ADA, etc. Vacation time that was formally pre-approved prior to 04/01/2020, will be permitted.
+Leaves of Absence: Leaves of absence during furlough are permitted for medical or required leaves only, such as leaves covered under FMLA, ADA, Families First Coronavirus Response Act, ADA, etc. Vacation time that was formally pre-approved prior to the furlough, will be permitted.
 All other personal PTO, such as vacation time or personal days must be re-scheduled and may not be used during the furlough period.